 Once you have decided on a type of entity for your business, you can register your business with your state.
 A common way that small businesses register is by filing a Doing Business As (DBA) name with their state.
 This can be a simple way to become registered with your state without creating a formal business structure for your company.
 Another option is to form a limited liability company (LLC) or corporation for your business, which automatically registers your business with the state.
 Contact your state government to find more information about registering with your state.

 Some business types may also require a Federal Employer Identification Number (EIN).
 While some states enable you to apply for an EIN during the business registration process, some states require a separate application.

 The IRS requires that all tax preparers or firms filing 11 or more returns must electronically file.
-Before you can electronically file tax returns, you or your firm must apply to become an Authorized e-File Provider with the IRS and obtain an electronic filing identification number (EFIN).
+Before you can electronically file tax returns, you or your firm must apply to become an Authorized e-file Provider with the IRS and obtain an electronic filing identification number (EFIN).
 You will need to complete a separate EFIN application for each location from which your business will electronically file returns.
-Once you have submitted your application to become an Authorized e-File Provider, you will need to send a fingerprint set to the IRS so they can administer a suitability check.
-This may include a credit check, a criminal background check, a tax compliance check and a check for previous non-compliance with IRS e-File requirements.
+Once you have submitted your application to become an Authorized e-file Provider, non-certified professionals will need to send a fingerprint set to the IRS so they can administer a suitability check.
+This may include a credit check, a criminal background check, a tax compliance check and a check for previous non-compliance with IRS e-file requirements.
 This process may take up to 45 days.
 There is no fee to obtain an EFIN.